digitopvn/static-nginx-site/README.md

-# Static Website Framework
+# A Starter Template for Static Website using NGINX

 ## Description

-Nothing much, just a blank HTML file + Kubernetes deployment files ;)
+Nothing much, just a blank HTML file and Dockerfile ;)

 ----

-## Development
+## Build & start

 Require [Docker](https://docker.com/) to be installed.

-Run `docker-compose up` to start the development environment.
+Run `docker-compose up` to start the container and access your site at: http://localhost:8000

-## For production

-Upload `./build` directory to any server and you are good to go!